momentohq/client-sdk-python/examples/README.md

 ## Prereqs

 - [Python 3.7 or above is required](https://www.python.org/downloads/)
-- A Momento Auth Token is required, you can generate one using the [Momento CLI](https://github.com/momentohq/momento-cli)
+- To get started with Momento you will need a Momento API key.
+You can get one from the [Momento Console](https://console.gomomento.com).
 - Developer libraries (gcc/python dev headers) installed on machine you intend to run on

 **Amazon Linux**